mywrites/mywrites.github.io/deployment_passport.md

 The Game Warden team uploads this body of evidence into the **Deployment Passports** section of the Documents page in the Game Warden Web App.

 ## Updates and Expiration
 You must **update the Deployment Passport and SSP with each major release (or annually and before the current Deployment Passport expires)**.
-After you update the SSP, the Security team generates the remaining content to include Scan Results.
+After you update the SSP, the Security team generates the remaining content including Scan Results.
 Minor releases or patches do not require a new Deployment Passport or SSP.